 No, we do not have to imagine that the CEO of United Health makes $60 million annually (he does make $60 million annually) only for the company to manage the insurance paperwork.
 Imagine if the government goes ahead and privatize the Veterans Administration and gives it to companies that robbed the government out of billions of dollars in fraudulent charges.

 I am sure you remember Rock Scott, the Florida governor whose company HCA defrauded the government out of billions of dollars resulting in 14 criminal convictions (no one went to jail), and HCA forfeited $1.7 billion in fines fraudulent Medicare overpayments.
-Should we be really trusting the Wall Street and the private sector to manage the Veterans Administration and its hospitals?
-Just think what the salary and benefits of the CEO will be.
+Should we be really trusting Wall Street and the private sector to manage the Veterans Administration and its hospitals?
+Just think about what the salary and benefits of the CEO will be.
 Perhaps $200 million annually!

 Over the last 40 years, we have seen the ugly face of Wall Street and the fraudulent face of business run by crooks and shysters.

-Yes, we do need to “deregulate” the many “regulations” that are a big burden on business delivering services and products to consumers but we also need to keep the quality, service, and products delivered to consumers and taxpayers at the most cost efficient price.
+Yes, we do need to “deregulate” the many “regulations” that are a big burden on business delivering services and products to consumers but we also need to keep the quality, service, and products delivered to consumers and taxpayers at the most cost-efficient price.

 If we are to “deregulate” government, let us start with “deregulating” and privatizing the self-serving Congress that costs too much to operate, a Congress loyal and subservient to business and lobbies and indifference to the needs of citizens and taxpayers.
 The main question is do we need a Congress of “professional politicians”, or go back to citizens’ legislatures, as envisioned in the early days of the nation?
-Let us formalize Congress as a publicly traded company, which it is, and dispense with voting for members of Congress.
+Let us formalize Congress as a publicly-traded company, which it is, and dispense with voting for members of Congress.
 Your feedback is welcomed.